ABOUT THE INSTITUTE!

 We have worked for nearly a decade at other sanctuaries and rescues - doing animal care, administration, educational programs, fundraising, and more - all while supporting a growing rescue family of our own.
 The humble but proud proceeds from our merch and music sales have been sent to support many animal rescue and care organizations (see items in our shop for full list of charities.)
 But at this time, any incoming Institute shop proceeds are being put towards care and housing for our growing cast of residents.
 In 2017 we just completed our first official Institute Outbuilding: a beautiful, fully insulated coop!
 Additionally we created two predator-safe grazing runs/spaces and also acquired a small, moveable quarantine hut with mini-run for intake of new birds!

 As volunteers with creative energy we have completed many projects including the following:

-- Used our writing skills and ski hats as incentives in a fundraiser for an animal rescuer starting a sanctuary and raised over $11,000 for them.
+- Used our writing skills and ski hats as incentives in a fundraiser for a sanctuary and raised over $11,000 for them!

 - Recorded a song (ANIMAL ANTHEM - see MUSIC) whose proceeds go to animal rescue and care.